mbarbosa30/x4llet/replit.md

-# Lightweight Crypto Wallet PWA
+# x4llet - Lightweight Crypto Wallet PWA

 ## Overview

-A minimalist Progressive Web App (PWA) for managing cryptocurrency wallets with gasless USDC transfers.
+x4llet is a minimalist Progressive Web App (PWA) for managing cryptocurrency wallets with gasless USDC transfers.
 The application prioritizes performance, accessibility, and offline-first functionality, targeting users in low-bandwidth environments.
 It supports wallet creation with local key storage, encrypted cloud backups, and gasless transactions using EIP-3009 authorization on Base and Celo networks.

 ## User Preferences